swooshcode/Health-Solutions/README.md

-# TikTok-Bot
+# Health Solutions

-App Bot that fetches data from TikTok based on views and parses it for the user
+***I Created an app with javascript, css, and html that fetches data from WebMD specifically about how patients can lower high blood pressure.
+Then I parse the data into easy readable instructions:

+// 1.
+Create a function that fetches the data from WebMD
+// 2.
+Create a function that parses the data into easy readable instructions
+// 3.
+Create a function that displays the data in the browser

 Open Software License ("OSL") v.
 3.0